abarbanell-cortexia/image-tagging-docs/tagging-tool.md

 # Cortexia tagging tool

 This page describes the use of the Cortexia tagging tool.
-The general information about tagging are [here](./index.md)
+The general information about tagging is [here](./index.md)

 ## Table of Contents